pubmania/a_diabetics_journal/docs/Recipes/Main Meal Options/recipe_001_keto_gatte.md

 Tastes great with [Tava Roti](../Breads/recipe_1_tava_roti.md), [Tandoori Roti](../Breads/recipe_3_tandoori_roti.md) and [Naan Bread](../Breads/recipe_4_naan_bread.md) and also goes well with [No Egg Wheat Gluten Bread](../Breads/recipe_2_wheat_gluten_bread.md).

-!!! danger
-    As this recipe uses wheat gluten, it is not suitable for those with Gluten Intolerance.
-I am sure it's obvious but still.

 ```cooklang
 >> Serving Size: 3 portions